panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 > *The closure* is a function that accesses its lexical scope even executed outside of its lexical scope.

+Simpler, the closure is a function that remembers the variables from the place where it is defined, no matter where it is executed later.

+A rule of thumb to identify a closure: if you see in a function an alien variable (not defined inside the function), most likely that function is a closure.
+In the previous code snippet, `outerVar` is an alien variable inside the closure `innerFunc()`.

-Let's continue with examples that demonstrate why the closure is so useful.
+Let's continue with examples that demonstrate why the closure is useful.

 ## 5. Closure examples